Did you know you can learn audit lessons from a brain tumor? Here’s my story.

 Two days after the MRI, I received my doctor’s call while on a golf course.
 He said, “Mr. Hall, you were right.
 You have a 2.3-centimeter brain tumor.”
-(I sent him a bill for my diagnosis but he never paid–just kidding.)
+(I sent him a bill for my diagnosis, but was never paid–just kidding.)
 My golfing buddies gathered around and prayed for me on the 17th green, and I went home to break the news to my wife.
-I had two children, two and four.
+We had two children at the time, ages two and four.
 Having just started my own CPA business six years before, I was forty-one years old.
 So, as you can imagine, I was concerned about my family and business, but strangely, I was completely at peace.

 Shortly after that, I was in a surgeon’s office in Atlanta.
 The doctor said they’d do a ten-hour operation; there was a 40% chance of paralysis and a 5% chance of death.
 The tumor was too large for radiation–or so I was told.

 I didn’t like the odds, so I prayed more and went back to the Internet.
 There I located Dr. Jeffrey Williams at Johns Hopkins Hospital in Baltimore.
 I emailed the good doctor, telling him of the tumor’s size.
-His response: “I radiate tumors this size every day.”
-He was a pioneer in fractionated stereotactic radiation, one of the few physicians in the world using this procedure (at the time).
+His response: “I radiate tumors like yours every day.”
+He was a pioneer in fractionated stereotactic radiation, one of the few physicians in the world (at that time) using this procedure.

 A few days later, I’m lying on an operating table in Baltimore with my head bolted down, ready for radiation.
-They bolt you down to ensure the cooking of the tumor (and not the brain).
+They bolt you down to ensure the cooking of the tumor (and not your brain).
 Fun, you should try it.
-Four more times I visited the table.
-Each time everyone left the room–a sure sign you should not try this at home.
+Four more times I visited the table, and I kept noticing everyone left the room–a sure sign you should not try this at home.

 Each day I laid there silently, talking to God and trusting in Him.
 And my wife sat outside, lifting me up in prayer.

 Three weeks later I returned to work.
-Twenty years later, I have had two sick days.
+Twenty-two years later, I have had two sick days.